MortezaNedaei/Clean-Weather/README.md

 ## Description

-This is a weather forecast based on the modern Android development tools
+This is a weather forecast application based on the modern Android development tools

 ### Libraries and Tools